roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-04 ****** byTheTalkMan© She giggled at this.
+She giggled at this.
 Any girl that could so casually toss around the term buttfuck and all it's derivatives like she could was a keeper in my book.

  We made our way into the stadium and got some pretty good seats in the student section.
 I stood next to Carmen, and feeling her pressed next to me, seeing her smile warmly at me, feeling the tension in the air, something was gonna happen today.
 I was sure of it.
 And that was good, because I had kind of held myself back sexually lately, making sure I was super-charged for this one day, cause I expected something to happen.
 I needed something to happen today.
 I couldn't wait any longer.